cran/LikertMakeR/README.md

   positive-definite, so not feasible.

   - **_precision_**: a value between '0' and '3' to add some random
-  variation around the target Cronbach's Alpha.
+  variation around the target _Cronbach's Alpha_.
   Default = '0'.
   A value of '0' produces the desired _Alpha_, generally exact to two decimal places.
 Higher values produce increasingly random values around